rahulrachh/rahulrachh/README.md

 ### Hi there 👋
 Hello, I am a software developer and an adept problem solver.
-I have mostly worked in python.
-My areas of interests are Algorithms/Data Structures, Machine Learning and Web Development.
-I have also worked in Javascript and GoLang.
+I have mostly worked in Python/R. My areas of interests are Algorithms/Data Structures, Machine Learning and Web Development.
+I have also worked with Javascript and GoLang.
 <!--
 **rahulrachh/rahulrachh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.